 Table of Contents

-- Ingredients Checklist
+- What Ingredients You'll Need

 - Vanilla Instant Pudding Substitute

 - How to Make Super Soft Chocolate chip Cookies